Gunman kills 19 children in Texas school rampage

 The school has nearly 600 students in second, third and fourth grades.
 The vast majority of the students are Latino.

 Ramos had hinted on social media that an attack could be coming, according to state Sen. Roland Gutierrez, who said he had been briefed by state police.
-He noted that the gunman “suggested the kids should watch out.”
+He noted that the gunman “suggested the kids should watch out,” and that he had bought two “assault weapons” after turning 18.

-“That was the first thing he did on his 18th birthday,” he said.
-Other officials said later that the grandmother had survived, and was being treated, through her condition was not known.
+Other officials said later that the grandmother survived and was being treated, through her condition was not known.

+Investigators believe Ramos posted photos on Instagram of two guns he used in the shooting, and they were examining whether he made statements online alluding to the attack in the hours before the assault, a law enforcement official said.

+Law enforcement officers were serving multiple search warrants Tuesday night and gathering telephone and other records, the official said.
+Investigators were also attempting to contact Ramos' relatives and were tracing the firearms.

 The attack began about 11:30 a.m., when the gunman crashed his car outside the school and ran into the building, according to Travis Considine, a spokesman for the Texas Department of Public Safety.
 A resident who heard the crash called 911, and two local police officers exchanged gunfire with the shooter.

-Note: This story has been corrected to reflect that state Sen. Roland Gutierrez said the gunman shot his grandmother before going to the school; he did not say the gunman killed his grandmother.